Sri Lanka president hails his country's 'generosity'

 He said the survey gave him encouragement that a future of peace and harmony could be built through Sri Lankans' help for each other.

-In the last stages of the war and its aftermath last year there were many instances of people in the unaffected parts of the country sending or bringing food and other aid to the displaced people in the north.'Time generous'
+In the last stages of the war and its aftermath last year there were many instances of people in the unaffected parts of the country sending or bringing food and other aid to the displaced people in the north.

 The report by the Charities Aid Foundation report measured not just the percentage of the population who gave money to organisations, but also how many of them volunteered their time and how many helped a stranger.